anton-dergunov/anton-dergunov.github.io/_posts/2025-04-02-automating-hdr-photo-creation-in-adobe-lightroom.md

 **Examples**:

-The photo below, shot with a point-and-shoot camera and processed as HDR, recovered detailed of the face of the brightly lit Goblin.
-But it also looks flat, with little separation between foreground and background.
+The photo below, captured with a point-and-shoot camera and processed as HDR, successfully recovers details on the brightly lit Goblin’s face.
+However, it appears flat, lacking clear separation between the foreground and background.

 {% include figure.html
    src="/images/posts/hdr_example_goblin_teller_thumb.jpg"